mlswg/mls-protocol/draft-ietf-mls-protocol.md

 of interleaved application and handshake messages.

 An MLS handshake message encapsulates a specific message that accomplishes a change to the group state.
-It also includes two other important features:

-* A GroupInitKey so that a new participant can observe the latest state of the handshake and initialize itself

-* A signature by a member of the group, together with a Merkle inclusion proof that demonstrates that the signer is a legitimate member of the group.
+It also includes a signature by a member of the group, together with a Merkle inclusion proof that demonstrates that the signer is a legitimate member of the group.

 Before considering a handshake message valid, the recipient MUST verify both that the signature is valid, the Merkle